 A Quick Look at Group Process – American psychologist Bruce Tuckman studied group dynamics, and in 1965, he proposed that every group goes through four stages.
 I used this model a few times to create plans for global communities which later lead to my “User Adoption Framework”.
-Specifically when you have the realities of organizational dynamic how do you manage adoption of new process, policy and tools?
+Specifically when you have the realities of todays organizational dynamics, how do you manage adoption of new process, policy and tools?

 Think about what has changed over the past 10-20 years, we are global, companies change quarterly, managers have lost visibility and control, departments waffle as people move or are let go.
 Social networks, functions in SharePoint such as a My Sites, Communities help people discover and network.
 To Form people must be able to discover and network in ways that Linkedin, Facebook and others enable you to do.
 The remaining stages require tools such as Meeting Places, Work Areas, facilitation tools (www.grove.com) and communication tools such as phones, email, IM and work sites.
 Most importantly culture, management support and interaction are key to success, all the tools in the world wont help a dysfunctional company.